luminovang/documentation/base/controller.md

 ## Overview

-Base Controller provides a robust foundation for backend operations in Luminov&#039;s framework, offering efficient request handling, validation initialization, and backend view rendering capabilities.
+Base Controller provides a robust foundation for backend operations in Luminova&#039;s framework, offering efficient request handling, validation initialization, and backend view rendering capabilities.

 ***

-Base Controller serves as a fundamental component of Luminov's MVC, designed to extend backend operations within your applications.
+Base Controller serves as a fundamental component of Luminova's MVC, designed to extend backend operations within your applications.
 It shares similarities with the **Base View Controller** but differs in its approach to request handling and validation initialization, making it particularly suitable for backend view rendering like as development.

 ## Features